The landforms of Connecticut, by Joseph Bixby Hoyt.

 Dream for a theater district coming true, by Kristi Vaughn.

+ARTHUR (A Reader That Understands Reflectively), by Granger.
 Implemented by New Haven’s transportation department, the improvements include wider sidewalks, extensions at their corners and parallel parking on both sides of the street, leaving two lanes of traffic.
 Hail to the Chef: A Tribute to the Elder Statesman of American Cooking, by Jane and Michael Stern.

 Prime commercial space now available.

 Who owns the block? by Diane Richards.
 Joel Schiavone; a gadfly without socks or sacred cows, by Bill Ryan.
 If Robert Henry’s is not the best restaurant in Connecticut, what is? by Jane and Michael Stern.
 The only handwritten draft of the Bill of Rights, by Roger Sherman of Connecticut.